 Select a frame to create a mask for and open it in GIMP.

-Adjust the display to ensure the image fits the screen properly.
+Adjust the display so the image fits the screen.

 Step 3: Load a predefined mask as a starting layer